Morgul/omega-models/Readme.md

 ## Tests

-If you want to run the tests, please just run:
+If you want to run the tests, just run:

 ```bash
 $ npm test